 - English, concentration in Rhetoric and Composition

-- Dissertation: “Taking Action Through the Archives: Standardizing Writing Center Archive Profiles for Praxis, Knowledge, and Continuity” Advisors Dr. Lynée Gaillet and Dr. Beth Burmester
+- Dissertation: “The Reifying Center Archive Process: Sustainable Writing Center Archive Practice for Praxis, Knowledge, and Continuity” Advisor Dr. Lynée Gaillet

 - English Language and Literature, dual concentrations in Composition and Rhetoric and Pedagogy in English